-If a belt fails, always clean any debris from the PVT intake and outlet duct and from the clutch and engine compartments when replacing the belt.
+If a belt fails and you need to replace it, always clean all debris from the PVT intake and outlet duct, the clutch, and the engine components.

 PRE-RIDE CHECKLIST

 Failure to inspect and verify that the ATV is in safe operating condition before operating increases the risk of an accident.
 Always inspect the ATV before each use to make sure it's in safe operating condition.